Simple, reliable delivery solutions with face-to-face service is the key to success

 In a rapidly evolving market, delivery has become a competitive parameter.
 Meeting customer demands and expectations is crucial for success and in order to do so, businesses have to combine simple, reliable delivery solutions with friendly face-to-face service from carriers at delivery and keep up pace with the ever-evolving market.
 Get further insights into how to keep up with customer demands here.

-The latest developments in logistics, transport and technology was presented at Nordic Deliver Conference 2017, including inner city distribution, tracking technologies and sustainable transportation.
+The latest developments in logistics, transport and technology was presented at Nordic Deliver Conference 2017 powered by Consignor, including inner city distribution, tracking technologies and sustainable transportation.
 However, a central topic of the conference was taking a customer-centric approach to business in general and to delivery management specifically.
 This was also a hot topic in the conference’s panel debate, in which experts from the industry discussed the largest challenges in delivery today.

 Head of Development & Logistics at COOP.dk, Palle Esbensen initiated the debate by stating that suppliers and carriers have trouble keeping up the pace and meeting customer requirements in the current fast-moving market.